 Roberts is the queen of romance for a reason, with countless adoring fans and an indelible influence on the genre she helped to popularize, but for new readers, her extensive back-catalogue of books can prove daunting.
 Where do you start with an author who has over 200 books to her name?
 Do you begin with book one and go from there?
-It doesn’t help that Roberts is a master of all subgenres of romance, from suspense to paranormal and beyond, and then there are the 47 books of crime fiction she’s written under the name J.D.
+It doesn’t help that Roberts is a master of all subgenres of romance, from mystery to suspense to paranormal and beyond, and then there are the 47 books of crime fiction she’s written under the name J.D.
 Robb.
 It’s no wonder so many feel intimidated!
 But never fear: We have the perfect primer on hand to help you navigate your way through Roberts’s work and find the book or series that you'll fall in love with.

 The Bride Quartet

 If you've absolutely no idea where to start with Nora Roberts, jump headfirst into the Bride Quartet.
 Set in the hectic world of wedding planning, these four books follow a group of friends who are experts at creating the perfect wedding for others but are less adept at dealing with their own love lives.
 Vision in White is an especially good place to start because it features one of Roberts's most adorable romantic heroes: The socially awkward but ever-so-sweet nerdy teacher Carter!
 Everything you could want from a contemporary romance series is here.